python/cpython/Doc/library/sys.rst

    number and types of arguments for a given event are considered a public and stable API and should not be modified between releases.

-   For example, one auditing event is named "os.chdir".
-This event has one argument called `path` that will contain the requested new working directory.
+   For example, one auditing event is named ``os.chdir``.
+This event has one argument called *path* that will contain the requested new working directory.

-   This function will call the existing auditing hooks in order, passing the event name and arguments, and the first exception raised by any hook will be re-raised.
-Native hooks added by :c:func:`PySys_AddAuditHook` are called first, followed by hooks added in the current interpreter.

-   In general, any exceptions raised by this function should not be handled and should terminate the process as quickly as possible.
-This allows hook implementations to decide how to respond to any particular event.
-The typical responses will be to log the event, abort the operation with an exception, or to immediately terminate the process with an operating system exit call.
+   :func:`sys.audit` will call the existing auditing hooks, passing the event name and arguments, and will re-raise the first exception from any hook.
+In general, if an exception is raised, it should not be handled and the process should be terminated as quickly as possible.
+This allows hook implementations to decide how to respond to particular events: they can merely log the event or abort the operation by raising an exception.

    Hooks are added using the :func:`sys.addaudithook` or :c:func:`PySys_AddAuditHook` functions.